978 words

 • manages revisions — all with zero external dependencies.

-Once you understand how Helm really works, it stops feeling mysterious and starts feeling like your favorite DevOps assistant.
+Once the inner workings click for you, Helm stops feeling like a mystery box.
+It starts feeling like your favorite DevOps assistant. 💖

 Quick Debug Tip#